 The Austrian view has carried forward into the modern discussion of asset price booms.
 It has been incorporated into the BIS view of Borio and Lowe (2002), Borio and White (2004) and others.
 They focus on the problem of "financial imbalances," defined as rapid growth of credit in conjunction with rapid increases in asset prices and, possibly, investment.
-Borio and Lowe (2002) argue that a build-up of such imbalances, based on a credit gap (deviations of credit growth from trend), an equity gap, and an output gap, to identify incipient asset price declines that can lead to significant real output losses and advocate its use as a guide for proactive action.
+Borio and Lowe (2002) argue that a build-up of such imbalances can increase the risk of a financial crisis and macroeconomic instability.
+They construct an index of imbalances, based on a credit gap (deviations of credit growth from trend), an equity gap, and an output gap, to identify incipient asset price declines that can lead to significant real output losses and advocate its use as a guide for proactive action.
 In this vein, Borio (2012) discusses a financial cycle based on property prices and credit growth that has much greater amplitude than the business cycle, and when its peak coincides with a business cycle peak, a housing bust, banking crisis and deep protracted recession can follow, as occurred in 2007.